PaulFrankling/recip_me/TESTING.md

 ##### Navigation bar

-* All navigation bar links were tested one by one and worked properly.
+* All navigation bar links were tested one by one and worked properly. &check;
-* The Website logo correctly redirects the user to the Home page.
+* The website logo correctly redirects the user to the Home page. &check;
-* The Log out function works correctly and redirects the user to the Login page as expected.
+* The log out function works correctly and redirects the user to the Login page as expected. &check;
+* The mobile side navigation bar redirects the user to each page correctly. &check;

 ##### Flash messages

 * All Flash messages appear after the appropriate action is taken:

   * User registers an account: "You have successfully registered with RecipMe!" &check;
   * User logs into their account: "Hello { username }!" &check;
   * User logs out of their account: "You have successfully logged out!" &check;